Robert Chalmers, 1st Baron Chalmers: Pali and Buddhist scholar

 In 1897, he made a presentation dealing with the Pāli term Tathagata, at the Eleventh International Congress of Orientalists held in Paris.

-Under the direction of T.W Rhys Davids, he published between 1895 and 1902, the first English translation of the Sutta Pitaka, from the original texts written in Sinhala, Siamese and Burmese.
-This first version would be revised and expanded and published by the Pali Text Society in 1926-1927 under the title Further Discourses of the Buddha.
+Between 1895 and 1902, under the direction of T.W Rhys Davids, he published the first English translation of the Sutta Pitaka, from the original texts written in Sinhala, Siamese and Burmese.
+This first version was later revised, expanded and published by the Pali Text Society in 1926-1927 under the title Further Discourses of the Buddha.

 From 1922 to 1925 he was president of the Royal Asiatic Society.

 In 1924, he was appointed professor at Peterhouse College of the University of Cambridge and taught there until 1931.

-At the same time he produced his ultimate work of scholarship: a translation of the Sutta Nipāta, published in 1932, then considered remarkable for its style and literary accuracy.
+At the same time, he produced his ultimate work of scholarship: a translation of the Sutta Nipāta, published in 1932, then considered remarkable for its style and literary accuracy.